Jonnygwi/WEB14104/students/Jonny/Website reviews.md

 ###Content updatedness
 When inspecting element I came across a string that was commented out ( 영문홈페이지 홈페이지 작성(2002.
 12. 15) 홍익대학교 홈페이지실 개발자: 김준석 디자이너: 윤상희 ) translated into english it says the site was created on the 15th of December 2002 and I am guessing it hasn't been updated since.

+---

 <a id="Smith"></a>
 ## Smith University
 [Site](http://www.smith.edu/)

+##### Brief review
+---
 <a id="Beijing"></a>
 ## University of Science and Technology Beijing
 [Site](http://en.ustb.edu.cn/)

+##### Brief review

+The navigation on the Cal Tech website is just plain confusing.
+I have the hang of it now, but it took me a while.
+Navigation should be so intuitive that you get it immediately.
+That cannot be a hindrance on the website.
+When I clicked “Explore the Menu,” it wasn’t immediately apparent to me that there were more main menu items.
+They sort of disappear into the black and white background of the website.
+The mobile version of this website was actually more impressive than the desktop version.
+The mobile version is easy to navigate and was much more intuitive than the desktop version.